Saturday, 24 May 2025

 There are what appears to be piece mould marks, visible particularly on the face, and the bust has probably been broken and restored at some point and it is difficult to make out whether the lines on the face and hair are piece mould marks or breaks that have been restored or a mixture of the two.

-The areas outlined in red show the obvious differences in these busts.
+The areas outlined in red show the obvious differences with the marble.

 I am extremely grateful to Daniel Bowmar, Collections Manager of the Royal Academy for allowing me access to the Royal Academy Collection store in East London and for facilitating the photography.